The Hanson Group of Companies Privacy & Refund Policy

 Joint Accounts or Representatives – Where you hold a product or service jointly with another person (e.g., joint accounts) or where someone is authorized to use or access your product or service, or where liability is shared with others (e.g., someone has provided a guarantee or indemnity for your obligations), we may share your information with them (or their representative) in connection with the product or service.
-Where someone is acting as a representative or we reasonably believe is acting with proper authorization (e.g., a person having power of attorney, estate representative, a lawyer, an accountant) we may share information with and take instructions from them.
+Someone is acting as a representative or reasonably believe acting with proper authorization (e.g., a person having a power of attorney, estate representative, a lawyer, an accountant).
+We may share information with and take instructions from them.

 Protect You – Where you might be a victim of fraud, financial abuse, or other illegal activity or where we have reasonable grounds to believe your interests can best be served by taking action, we may share information with the appropriate legal or governmental authorities, your next of kin or any other appropriate person (e.g., notification of our concerns regarding potential financial abuse may be provided to a public guardian or trustee’s office).
 In these circumstances, we will only share information we believe is reasonably necessary to protect your interests.

 Protect Us – We share information to protect our rights or interests.
-For example, where we are involved in judicial, administrative or regulatory proceedings, or other similar processes including enforcing our rights (e.g., to collect on a debt).
-Or, in order to comply with any legal and regulatory obligations including any subpoena, warrant, or any judicial, administrative orders or demands.
+For example, where we are involved in judicial, administrative, or regulatory proceedings or other similar processes, including enforcing our rights (e.g., to collect on a debt).
+Or to comply with any legal and regulatory obligations, including any subpoena, warrant, or any judicial, administrative orders or demands.